thalidzhokov/prime-numbers-chrome-extension/policy-privacy.md

 The extension may process the following data locally in your browser:
 - user-entered number ranges (for prime number calculation);
 - user-selected password generator settings;
-- browser fingerprint data displayed in the Fingerprint tab (computed locally via FingerprintJS).
+- a browser fingerprint on the Fingerprint tab (visitor identifier, user agent, and technical signals such as canvas rendering), computed locally with the bundled open-source FingerprintJS library.

 ## 2. How We Use Data

 All processed data is used only to provide extension features on your device:
 - calculating prime numbers;
 - generating passwords;
-- displaying browser environment information in the UI.
+- showing the fingerprint report in the popup UI.

 ## 3. Data Sharing

 Prime Numbers does not send user data to external servers and does not share user data with third parties.
+The Fingerprint tab does not use network requests for fingerprinting in this extension.

 ## 4. Data Storage